UCF Smart & Safe Transportation Lab (SST Lab)

 Assessing the Safety and Operational Benefits of Connected and Automated Vehicles: Application of Platooning and CAV Managed Lanes

-(graduated Summer 2019), Currently, Oregon DOT.
+(Summer 2019).
+Currently, at Oregon DOT.

 26. Jinghui Yuan